 What is your Real Estate experience?

-Why? - You'll notice I didn't say 'How long have you been in the business'.
-That's because there are plenty of Realtors out there who have simply had their license for many years, doing it part-time, and only doing a few transactions a year.
-So you'll want to ask not only how long they've been in the business, but how many transactions they do each year on average.
-A Realtor who does very few transactions can either be new, part-time, untrustworthy, or unknowledgeable.
+– You’ll notice I didn’t say ‘How long have you been in the business’.
+That’s because there are plenty of REALTORS® out there who have simply had their license for many years, doing it part-time, and only doing a few transactions a year.
+So you’ll want to ask not only how long they’ve been in the business, but how many transactions they do each year on average.
+A REALTOR® who does very few transactions can either be new, part-time, untrustworthy, or unknowledgeable.
 But one who does too many may not have enough time to devote to your needs.
-Most experienced individual Realtors do between 2 and 5 transactions a month on average.
+Most experienced individual REALTORS® do between 2 and 5 transactions a month on average.

-My Answer?
-I have had my license since March of 2010, I am a full-time Realtor, and I do roughly 30-40 transactions every year.
+I have had my license since March of 2010, I am a full-time REALTOR®, and I do roughly 30-40 transactions every year.

-Why? - Believe it or not, not every Realtor works with both buyers and sellers.
-On some Realtor teams, there's one or two Sellers Realtors who do not work with buyers, and there's several Buyers Realtors, who do not list homes.
-Each part of the process requires having knowledge and experience in performing it, so hiring a Buyers Realtor to list your home may not be a very good experience for you.
-Make sure you can find out the work they've done, and know the process involved in either part of the transaction.
+– Believe it or not, not every REALTOR® works with both buyers and sellers.
+On some REALTOR® teams, there’s one or two Sellers REALTORS® who do not work with buyers, and there’s several Buyers REALTORS®, who do not list homes.
+Each part of the process requires having knowledge and experience in performing it, so hiring a Buyers REALTOR® to list your home may not be a very good experience for you.
+Make sure you can find out the work they’ve done, and know the process involved in either part of the transaction.

 Can you help me find a lender, insurance, and repair people?